 Several citizen commissions and committees, appointed by the city council, study and advise the city council on a variety of issues.
 The city council makes appointments to boards and commissions each year.

-Periodically, the City of Plymouth conducts a survey of residents to gauge satisfaction levels with overall quality of life, as well as city services.
+The city also periodically conducts a survey of residents to gauge satisfaction levels with overall quality of life, as well as city services.
 The last survey was conducted in the fall of 2012.